The Manual - Chapters and Appendices

 2. Students will be able to analyze and interpret information from multiple perspectives, question assumptions and conclusions, and understand the impact of biases, including their own, on thinking and learning.
 (Critical and Creative Thinking)

 3. Students will demonstrate the ability to access, understand, evaluate, and ethically use information to address a wide range of goals or problems.
-(Research Fluency)
+(Research and Information Literacy)

 4. Students will learn to speak in a clearly expressed, purposeful, and carefully organized way that engages and connects with their audience.
 (Oral Communication)